kaidokert/connected-lights-cloud/docs/2_circuit.md

 When you have connected everything, the circuit looks something like this:

 <span class="images">![PIR sensor and RGB LED connected to FRDM-K64F](https://s3-us-west-2.amazonaws.com/cloud-docs-images/lights5.png)</span>

+Note, the original draft of this page was written for the K64F but our marketing team thought a WiFi version would be more interesting at the risk of the authors having to rewrite the entire page.
+As we already said, its very easy to jump between different platforms and the only changes were a new photo and different pin numbers as its physiclly a diffeent baord.
+Oh and obviosuly no need for WiFi SSID and password when we get to that stage.
+If you are interested in seeing the original K64F page see it <__here__>